NCB orders vigilance inquiry into cruise drugs 'extortion' affidavit involving Sameer Wankhede | Law-Order

 The Narcotics Control Bureau (NCB) has ordered a vigilance inquiry into the claims made by a witness in the cruise drugs case of an extortion bid of Rs 25 crore by some agency officials, including its Mumbai zonal director Sameer Wankhede, and others for letting off accused Aryan Khan, son of actor Shah Rukh Khan.

-Prabhakar Sail, a witness in the cruise drugs case, had on Sunday claimed in an affidavit and in subsequent interactions with reporters in Mumbai that Rs 25 crore was demanded by an NCB official and other persons to let off Aryan Khan from this case.
+Prabhakar Sail, an independent witness in the cruise drugs case, had on Sunday claimed in an affidavit and in subsequent interactions with reporters in Mumbai that Rs 25 crore was demanded by an NCB official and some other people linked to the case to let off Aryan Khan from this investigation.

 Sail also claimed that he saw Gosavi meeting Shah Rukh Khan's manager and that he was asked to sign ''9-10 blank pages'' in the presence of Wankhede after the cruise raids.

-''We have received the affidavit and a report from our DDG (northwest) based in Mumbai and the NCB director general has taken cognizance of this report.
+''We have received the affidavit and a report from our DDG (south-west region) based in Mumbai and the NCB director general has taken cognisance of this report.
 He has marked it to the vigilance section for inquiry.

-''We are a professional organization and we are open for inquiry against any allegation against our staffers.
+''We are a professional organisation and we are open for inquiry against any allegation against our staffers.
 The inquiry will be transparent and fair,'' Gyaneshwar Singh told PTI.

-Asked if Wankhede will continue to probe the cruise case till this inquiry goes on, Singh said the question was ''premature and we will take a call as the inquiry progresses and evidence are gathered.''
-Officials said the NCB inquiry will look at all aspects of the claims made by Sail and will also record the version of Wankhede and other officers of the Mumbai zonal unit involved in this drugs bust case.
+Asked if Wankhede will continue to probe the cruise case till this inquiry goes on, Singh said the question was ''premature and we will take a call as the inquiry progresses and evidences are gathered.''
+Officials said the NCB inquiry will look at all aspects of the claims made by Sail and will also record the version of Wankhede, an Indian Revenue Service (IRS) of 2008 batch Customs cadre, and other officers of the Mumbai zonal unit involved in this drugs bust case.

 The inquiry team may also question Sail, they said.